Why IPv4 Scarcity drives economic Value for Operators

 Leasing, in particular, has emerged as a flexible alternative.
 Rather than committing to permanent divestment, operators can monetise unused address space while retaining long-term optionality.

-Platforms such as i.lease reflect this shift, enabling address holders to participate in a structured leasing market.
+IP Address Platforms like i.lease reflect this shift, enabling address holders to participate in a structured leasing market.

-The emergence of leasing platforms represents a maturation of the IPv4 economy.
+The emergence of IPv4 leasing platforms represents a maturation of the IPv4 economy.

 – Heng.Lu, CEO of LARUS Limited and founder of the LARUS Foundation